Richard Gordon (theoretical biologist): Other work

 The Canadian charity Books With Wings was founded by Richard Gordon.
 He started the work after developing an intense interest in Afghanistan as his personal response to the September 11 attacks.
-Books With Wings is a collaborative project between Canadian, British, and American students and their counterparts in Afghanistan to provide books for universities throughout Afghanistan.
+Books With Wings was a collaborative project between Canadian, British, and American students and their counterparts in Afghanistan to provide books for universities throughout Afghanistan, a project that continued until 2014.
 Sally Armstrong described Gordon's early efforts to start Books With Wings in her book Ascent of Women.